 Your depower kite is fitted with a safety system allowing you to instantly loose all power of the kite, without losing the kite itself.
-Always use the safety leash when kite flying to prevent the kite to fly off endangering other kite flyers or bystanders downwind.
+Always use the safety leash when kite flying!
+When accidentally letting go of the bar without the leash attached to your harness, the kite may fly off endangering other kite flyers or bystanders downwind.